 In order to send back the passport to your address, an additional prepaid airway bill for a courier service of your choice is required (not for applicants living in Trinidad).

-In order to submit your application, please attend your appointment at the Embassy in person.
+In order to submit your application, please attend your appointment at the Embassy in Person not later than 15 days prior to your date of travel.
 Please be on time for your appointment.
 During this appointment, we kindly ask you to submit all of your application documents, pay the fee and answer questions about your planned trip.
 Your photograph and fingerprints will also be taken on this occasion.

 Visa applicants will only have to provide such biometric data every 5 years.
 During this 5-year period, the fingerprints will be copied from the first visa application after 15 May 2014, so that frequent travellers will only have to complete the procedure once within this period.